navidcy/ATOC30006-demos/README.md

 2. Clone this repository.

-3. From the local copy directory of this repository Launch Julia and type
+3. From the local copy directory of this repository, launch Julia and type

 ```julia
 julia> using Pkg